nucleuscloud/neosync/docs/docs/guides/creating-a-sync-job.md

 1. Syncing and anonymizing prod data to lower level environments
 2. Syncing data between two lower level environments with no transformations
-3. Syncing and anonymizing data to be used for analytical and machine learning usecases such as training a model
+3. Syncing and anonymizing data to be used for analytical and machine learning use cases such as training a model

 ## Creating a Sync Job